-- (a) A Registered Nurse or Community Health Nurse being asked to take overall responsibility for the running of the ward/A&E Urgent Care/Hospital services Team, or Community Services; - (b) An experienced member of the Hospital Services team being asked to take responsibility for the Hospital Services team or Kitchen; - (c) An experienced member of the Maintenance team being asked to take responsibility for Facilities Management.
+- (a) A Registered Nurse or Community Health Nurse being asked to take overall responsibility for the running of the ward/A&E Urgent Care/Hospital services Team, or Community Services: - (b) An experienced member of the Kitchen Services team being asked to take responsibility for the Kitchen; - (c) An experienced member of the Environmental Services or Maintenance team being asked to take responsibility for Facilities Management.

-Registered Nurses who receive the \$3,000 per annum Senior Nurse Allowance are exempt from receiving a High Duties Allowance.
+Team Leaders and Registered Nurses who receive the \$3,000 per annum Senior Nurse Allowance are exempt from receiving a High Duties Allowance.